EduardoFAFernandes/BurnedAreaExperimentsWithGEE/README.md

 ## 02_MultipleDeltas_Threshold
 The same as the previous file but other indices are used, namely: NBR1, NBR2, and EVI.

-NDVI is not the best index to use, so other indices were testes, the best was NBR1 with a threshold of -0,240 that the accuracy was 0.9236 and the kappa 0,7768.
+NDVI is not the best index to use, so other indices were testes, the best was NBR1 with a threshold of -0,240 that attained an accuracy of 0.9236 and kappa of 0,7768.

 ## 03_Classifiers
 Classifying the burned area with multiple indices and using the available classifiers GEE provides.

 Manually choosing a threshold can become a tedious task, this is a problem we are able to solve with the help of machine learning.
 The classifiers will receive as input 15 features.
 The indices used are : NDVI, MIRBI, NBR, BAI, and NBR4.
 But the classifier will receive the indices pre, post-fire, and their delta.
 The best classifier was the SVM followed closely by gmoMaxEnt, CART, continuousNaiveBayes, and randomForest.
-The other classifiers provided unsatisfactory results or gave a server error.
+The other classifiers provided unsatisfactory results or arose a server error.

 ## 04_Smoothing
 After analyzing the images there is a bit of noise in the classifications, so the next step would be to try to reduce it.
-There were two main ideas to reduce the noise they are implemented it the files that start with *04_Smoothing*.
+There were two main ideas to reduce the noise they are implemented in the files that start with *04_Smoothing*.
+Unfortunatly the results are not as good as an image without anny smoothing.

 ## 04_Smoothing_Post_Classification
 Applying a basic smoothing algorithm **after** the classification.